FeelsDEX/feels/docs/300_launch_sequence.md

 | `system_program` | System program |

 Process:
-1. Validate discretization params (N, step size aligned to tick spacing)
-2. Verify deployer has required fees if any
-3. Calculate deployment amounts from escrow
+1. Validate deployment parameters and deployer authorization
-4. Validate sufficient tokens in escrow
+2. Verify sufficient tokens in escrow for deployment
+3. Calculate deployment amounts (100% of tokens in escrow)

-### Step 4.1: Deploy Discretized Curve
+### Step 4.1: Deploy Stair Pattern Liquidity
-1. Transfers seed tokens from escrow to pool vault(s)
+1. Transfers tokens from escrow to market vaults
-2. Creates N−1 micro‑range positions with liquidity sized to approximate `x*y=k`
+2. Creates 10 micro-range positions across a stair pattern
-3. Aligns ticks to spacing and updates active liquidity
+3. Each step is positioned at tick intervals based on tick_step_size
+4. Updates market active liquidity and current state

-### Step 4.2: (Optional) Initial Buy (Side‑Effect Free)
+### Step 4.2: Transfer Fees
-The initial buy is an optional, ordinary swap against the bonding curve liquidity.
-It has no special side effects beyond normal swap accounting (fees, balances) and does not change pool configuration or allocations.

-1. Transfers initial buy FeelsSOL from deployer to appropriate vault
-2. Calculates output amount using current pool price
-3. Transfers calculated tokens from vault to deployer's token account
-4. Applies standard dynamic fees and fee split, including creator base fee

-### Step 4.3: Finalize Deployment
 1. Transfer mint fee from escrow to treasury
 2. Transfer deployment fee from deployer to treasury (if applicable)

+### Step 4.3: Optional Initial Buy
+If `initial_buy_feelssol_amount > 0`:
+1. Validates deployer's FeelsSOL and token accounts
+2. Transfers FeelsSOL from deployer to appropriate vault
+3. Calculates output amount using current market price
+4. Transfers calculated tokens from vault to deployer
+5. This is a normal swap with no special side effects

+### Step 4.4: Finalize Deployment
-3. Mark pool as having bonding curve deployed
+1. Mark market as having initial liquidity deployed
+2. Update buffer tracking for deployment statistics
+3. Mark escrow as linked to active market

 The initial buy executes at the current market price, guaranteeing the deployer gets the best available price as the first buyer.

-## Launch Factory (Recommended for MVP)

-To reduce friction and errors, creators can use a one‑click Launch Factory (CLI/script or wrapper instruction) that:
-- Validates prerequisites (balances, PDA derivations, account rents)
-- Initializes the pool and deploys bonding curve liquidity in one atomic transaction when possible
-- Falls back to a safe, idempotent two‑step sequence if CU limits require
-- Optionally performs the initial buy as a normal swap

-Idempotent flags (e.g., `pool_initialized`, `curve_deployed`, `graduation_pending`) make retries safe.
-A single `PoolLaunched` event is emitted only after all steps complete; intermediate events help guide retries if needed.

 ## Step 5: Token Expiration (Optional)